 The Playing Field and pavilion have been kept in adequate order this year.
-A lottery grant application for new play equipment has been made and it is anticipated that a large selection of new equipment will soon be installed once the use of the Somerset Council owned landed is agreed.
+A lottery grant application for new play equipment has been approved and a large selection of new equipment will soon be installed starting in July 2024; the use of the SC owned land has been agreed with a 7 year licence.